 Congratulations!

-- Your initial consult can be quite lengthy.
-An initial visit can run 60-90 minutes, and then we may also need additional time to go over nutrition/supplements/meds/follow-up care.
+• Your initial consult can be quite lengthy.
+An initial visit can run 45-60 minutes, and then we may also need additional time to go over nutrition/supplements/meds/follow-up care.
 Please plan accordingly.

-- Clear a surface, such as the kitchen or dining room table, for an exam area.
+• –Clear a surface, such as the kitchen or dining room table, for an exam area.
 For large animals, the floor works best.

-- Select a secure area where your pet is less likely to play hide-and-seek under a bed or behind a couch.
+• –Select a secure area where your pet is less likely to play hide-and-seek under a bed or behind a couch.

-- Provide enough light to brighten the exam area.
+• –Provide enough light to brighten the exam area.

 What to Expect

-In the first appointment we review your pet’s history, the presenting complaint(s) and the pathology of the symptoms or disease process.
+Preparing for the doctor visitIn the first appointment we review your pet’s history, the presenting complaint(s) and the pathology of the symptoms or disease process.
 We will also review information on diet and nutrition, vaccines, and the idea of true cure vs. suppression and palliation by conventional medicine.
 The intent is to present the info in a very clear way and will be a gift that lasts forever to be used with all your current and future pets.
-You should expect and be willing to accept recommendations regarding simple methods of intervention, such as diet changes, chiropractic, and the selective use of natural remedies and therapies, which are all effective parts of health management.
+You should expect and be willing to accept recommendations regarding simple yet vital methods of intervention, such as diet changes, chiropractic, and the selective use of herbs and other natural therapies, which are all effective parts of health management in functional medicine.

-Explanation of Charges as of February 1, 2023
+Explanation of Charges as of February 1, 2024

 The purpose of this explanation is to make clear the fee schedule and prevent any misunderstandings as we work together to care for your pet.
 Treating holistically is very different from conventional veterinary care in that it is more time intensive.
 Rather than emphasizing charges for overhead, medicines, vaccination and surgery – like most veterinary services – there will be a charge for time spent on the case.
 Sometimes this time is spent before and after the visit or phone consultation by researching and analyzing the case, interpreting diagnostic tests, and addressing questions on treatment plans.
-Please note, our fee structure is different from a traditional clinic as there is an upfront thorough case review and a “house call/mobilization” fee added to our visits.
+Please note, our fee structure is different from a traditional clinic as there is an upfront thorough case review and a “house call/mobilization” fee added to house call appointments.

 House Call & Exam Fees